Skip to main content

 • N indicates any cancer spread to lymph nodes near the bladder.
 Lymph nodes are bean-sized collections of immune system cells, to which cancers often spread first.

-• M indicates if the cancer has spread (metastasized) to distant sites, such as other organs, like the lungs or liver, or lymph nodes that are not near the bladder.
+• M indicates if the cancer has spread (metastasized) to distant parts of the body, such as other organs, like the lungs or liver, or lymph nodes that are not near the bladder.

 Stage